vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 Let me know what you think of this approach in the comments!

-**Shameless Plug**: If you liked this article and there are openings in our company, I'm currently looking for a job as a Senior Full Stack Engineer.
+**Shameless Plug**: If you liked this article and there are openings in your company, I'm currently looking for a job as a Senior Full Stack Engineer.
 You can check my [Linkedin](https://www.linkedin.com/in/antonioviniciusteixeira/) and drop me a line at _vinicius0026 at gmail dot com_ if you think I'm a good fit.
 Cheers! :)